fuzzylabs/matcha/docs/data_version_control.md

         - container-name: CONTAINER_NAME

-Now that we have our connection string (you should keep this a secret), assuming you have followed the steps from the dvc docks for initialising and adding files for `dvc` to track, we can tell the `dvc` package where to look for historic data, and where to push new, versionable data.
+Now that we have our connection string (you should keep this a secret), assuming you have followed the steps from the dvc docs for initialising and adding files for `dvc` to track, we can tell the `dvc` package where to look for historic data, and where to push new, versionable data.
 This is done as below:

     $ dvc remote modify --local my_dvc connection_string CONNECTION_STRING